adibfara/Lives/README.md

 - `doBeforeNext(OnNextAction)` : Does the `onNext` function before everything actually emitting the item to the observers
 - `doAfterNext(OnNextAction)` : Does the `onNext` function after emitting the item to the observers(function) : Does the `onNext` function before everything actually emitting the item to the observers
 - `buffer(count)` : Buffers the items emitted by the LiveData, and emits them when they reach the `count` as a List.
+- `scan(accumulator)` : Applies the accumulator function to each emitted item, starting with the second emitted item.
+Initial value of the accumulator is the first item.
+- `scan(seed, accumulator)` : Applies the accumulator function to each emitted item, starting with the initial seed.
 - `amb(LiveData...)` : Emits the items of the first LiveData that emits the item.
 Items of other LiveDatas will never be emitted and are not considered.
 - `toMutableLiveData()` : Converts a LiveData to a MutableLiveData with the initial value set by this LiveData's value